kolserdav/create-tiff/README.md

 # Create TIFF
-Create tiff image from a list of images
+Create tiff image from a list of images.

+## Possibilities
+- Flexible size of composite images
+- Adjusting the dimensions of the resulting image

 ## Requirements
 - Python: ^3.11.8